Code-Institute-Submissions/JoseCastanoCoding-the-record-bloke_AprResub/README.md

 **HTML files**

 index.html
 - This is the main page of my site.
-There is a carousel with two images.
+There is an image that occupies all of the background.

 ### Products App